wp-plugins/quickapp/readme.txt

 == Frequently Asked Questions ==
 = What is Quickapp? =
-Quickapp is a wordpress plugin that converts your blog into an HTML5 mobile app for all smartphones platforms including android and iphone.
+Quickapp is a wordpress plugin that converts your blog into an HTML5 mobile app for all smartphones platforms including android.

 = Who can create a mobile App using the Quickapp Plugin? = Any WordPress powered blog that has the capability to install a WordPress plugin can use Quickapp and create his own mobile App